 The intertie is in conceptual phase, and the next steps include discussions between Zone 7 and EBMUD/SFPUC to reach an agreement-in-principle and to proceed with a pipeline alignment study and preliminary design.
 A 'reliability intertie' was included in Zone 7's FY 18/19 Ten-Year Water System CIP, with current projected in-service date by 2029.
 With external funding, this project could potentially be accelerated.

 Mitigation Measure 3a: ACWD-SFPUC Intertie and Local Supply

 This project is at the conceptual level.
 There are no agreements in place or permits, and this project is not in the ACWD CIP.
 ACWD together with Union Sanitary District and SFPUC are presently revisiting elements of this concept as part of the Purified Water Feasibility Evaluation.

 The initial IPR Feasibility study is complete.
 There are no agreements in place, and no permits.
-ACWD has partially funded in CIP and further studies have been scoped with the SFPUC.
-This project would benefit from funding for needed near-tern studies for the development and distribution of additional water supplies.
+ACWD has this project partially funded in the CIP and further studies have been scoped with SFPUC and Union Sanitary District.
+This project would benefit from funding for needed near-term studies for the development and distribution of additional water supplies.
 ACWD, SFPUC, and Union Sanitary District are currently working on the Purified Water Feasibility Evaluation which is focused on feasibility, regulatory and permitting requirements, and limnological studies at Quarry Lakes.